peterbueschel/jsonnet-custom-importers/README.md

   <summary><h4>Prefix `glob+`</h4></summary>

-These files will be merged in the hierarchical (shortest path first) and [lexicographical](https://pkg.go.dev/sort#Strings) order.
+These files will be merged in the hierarchical and lexicographical order.

 ##### Example Input